Holidays

 Sep 01, 2024 12:35 am

 I've flown a few times since my surgery.
-I'm an old hand now, my surgery was in 2008!
+I'm an old hand now; my surgery was in 2008!
 Change your bag the day before your flight.
-That way you will know that your bag is sticking well.
+That way, you will know that your bag is sticking well.
 Eat very light the day of the flight.
-The change in pressure can affect you ( might not) so better to play it safe.
-When you feel some in your bag, use the bathroom and empty a little earlier than normal, that will help ease your worry.
-Take many more bags than you'll need on your carry on.
+The change in pressure can affect you (it might not), so it's better to play it safe.
+When you feel something in your bag, use the bathroom and empty a little earlier than normal; that will help ease your worry.
+Take many more bags than you'll need in your carry-on.
 Have a couple cut to size.
-You should be able to find some small curved scissors were you're going for later.
-If you have the absorb gel packets, they could be a help.
+You should be able to find some small curved scissors where you're going for later.
+If you have the absorbent gel packets, they could be a help.
 Pack a small pack of wipes.
-Its easier and quicker to clean your bag opening after emptying with them than toilet paper.
-Flying on a plane is just like everywhere else, don't worry and have fun!
+It's easier and quicker to clean your bag opening after emptying with them than with toilet paper.
+Flying on a plane is just like everywhere else; don't worry and have fun!

 Jams